tobias-weiss-ai-xr/opendesk-edu/docs/security-context.md

 ## seccompProfile

-Seccomp profile must be explicitly set to one of the allowed values.
+The seccompProfile must be explicitly set to one of the allowed values.
 An unconfined profile and the complete absence of the profile are prohibited.

 ```yaml
 containerSecurityContext: